ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/run-tests-for-first-time.md

 * `yarn setup`
 * `yarn docker ark`
 * `(cd docker/environments/unitnet && docker-up -d postgres)`
-  * Note: if you do not use the parenthesis in this command, you will need to ensure you return back to the core/ directory.
+  * Note: if you do not use the parentheses in this command, you will need to ensure you return back to the core/ directory.
 * `yarn test:unit`
 * `yarn test:integration`
 * `yarn test:functional`